krzemienski/awesome-from-stars/README.md

 * [openmediavault/openmediavault](https://github.com/openmediavault/openmediavault): openmediavault is the next generation network attached storage (NAS) solution based on Debian Linux.
 Thanks to the modular design of the framework it can be enhanced via plugins. openmediavault is primarily designed to be used in home environments or small home offices.
 * [commaai/openpilot](https://github.com/commaai/openpilot): openpilot is an operating system for robotics.
 Currently, it upgrades the driver assistance system on 300+ supported cars.
 * [openplayerjs/openplayerjs](https://github.com/openplayerjs/openplayerjs): Lightweight HTML5 video/audio player with smooth controls and ability to play VAST/VPAID/VMAP ads
+* [openrecall/openrecall](https://github.com/openrecall/openrecall): OpenRecall is a fully open-source, privacy-first alternative to proprietary solutions like Microsoft's Windows Recall.
+With OpenRecall, you can easily access your digital history, enhancing your memory and productivity without compromising your privacy.
 * [CalcProgrammer1/OpenRGB](https://github.com/CalcProgrammer1/OpenRGB): Open source RGB lighting control that doesn't depend on manufacturer software.
 Supports Windows, Linux, MacOS.
 Mirror of https://gitlab.com/CalcProgrammer1/OpenRGB.
 Releases can be found on GitLab.
 * [OpenRouterTeam/openrouter-runner](https://github.com/OpenRouterTeam/openrouter-runner): Deprecated inference engine
 * [numman-ali/openskills](https://github.com/numman-ali/openskills): Universal skills loader for AI coding agents - npm i -g openskills